 A dental dam is a square piece of latex that is placed over the vulva or anus during oral sex to prevent contact with body fluids.
 If dental dams are not available, condoms can be cut length-wise and used as a barrier.
 Another inexpensive alternative is non-microwavable plastic wrap.

 Whichever you choose, it is important that you use a new barrier for each sex act.
 Using a water-based lubricant like K-Y Jelly, AstroGlide, Probe etc., can make barrier methods more pleasurable and decrease the chance of breakage.
 NEVER use an oil-based lubricant like petroleum jelly, vegetable oil or hand and body lotion with a latex barrier, as it causes erosion, decreasing their effectiveness and increasing the chance of breakage.

 Some condoms come pre-lubricated.
 Non-oxynol 9, a spermicide found on some pre-lubricated condoms and in some lubricants, should not be used if you are concerned about preventing the transmission of STIs.

 Stop by any of the Milwaukee Health Department Health Clinics to pick up free condoms and learn how to use them correctly!

 It's Your Body - Be Responsible

 Your sexual health is in your hands.
 You have the power to make informed choices that promote sexual health and responsibility.

-Know your status? get tested for STDs and HIV.
+- Know your status?
+Get tested for STIs and HIV.
+Find infomation here.

 For more information about anything you have seen on this web page, contact Keenan Central Health Clinic at (414) 286-3631.